Seneca-BSA/bsa/docs/ses250/lab4.md

 ## Objectives
 - To study the relationship between voltage, resistance, and current
+- To explore direct current (DC)
 - To verify Ohm's Law

 ## Purpose
-- Assemble electronics components onto a breadboard
+- Assemble electronic components onto a breadboard
 - Measurements voltage from a breadboard using a digital multimeter (DMM)

 ## Important Rules for this Lab